manouslinard/dist_sys_2022/README.md

 ```

 * It should ask for user's (postgres) password.
-* In this project, password is pass123 (if yours differs, change it in application.properties too).
+* The password of user postgres in tested systems is pass123 (if yours differs, change it in application.properties too).

 * Then run script from project directory to input test users (if you want):